davidsamuelargueta/SQLPortfolio/Video Game Sales Analysis.md

 <br>
 When Wii Sports was released, it was bundled with the Wii in NA and Eu but not Japan, which would could be attributed to its high sale numbers.
 If the game was bundled in Japan there is no doubt it would have also been the high selling game of the decade.
 Notice how in all three regions, Nintendo was the Publisher of the best selling games.

-## Top Selling Publishers Between 2000 and 2010
+## Top Selling Publishers from 2000 to 2010
 Nintendo is a powerhouse in the industry even to this day in 2023.
-Nintendo is finding massive success with its games and outselling big releases on the PLaystation and Xbox.
-But it begs the next question, if they were responsible for the best selling games in the early to late 2000's, were they also the most successful publisher in those 10 years.
+Nintendo is finding massive success with its games and outselling big releases on the Playstation and Xbox.
+But it begs the next question, if they were responsible for the best selling games in the early to late 2000's, were they also finding success in the 2000's.
 ````sql
 select
 	Publisher,